rkj43/Believable-Story-Generation-using-Transformers-master/README.md

 survey_Results.csv: This file contains the results of our human evaluation survey.

-FinalCalculations.ipynb: This Jupyter notebook contains all the calculations for the standardization and comparison of the ratings.
+FinalCalculations.ipynb: This  notebook contains all the calculations for the standardization and comparison of the ratings.

 **Code**

-- dataset_fetcher.ipynb: This Jupyter notebook sends API requests to MyAnimeList to collect our dataset.
+- dataset_fetcher.ipynb: This  notebook sends API requests to MyAnimeList to collect our dataset.
-- ZeroShot_Stories.ipynb: This Jupyter notebook makes use of GPT-2, GPT-3 and GPT-4 for zero-shot story generation.
+- ZeroShot_Stories.ipynb: This  notebook makes use of GPT-2, GPT-3 and GPT-4 for zero-shot story generation.
 The GPT-2 model is accessed through Hugging Face, while the GPT-3 and GPT-4 models are accessed via OpenAI.
-- Anime_Generation_GPT2_SampleTest1.ipynb: This Jupyter notebook contains the code for fine-tuning the GPT-2 model.
+- Anime_Generation_GPT2_SampleTest1.ipynb: This  notebook contains the code for fine-tuning the GPT-2 model.
-- GPT3_Anime_Generator_Model_final.ipynb: This Jupyter notebook contains the code for fine-tuning the GPT-3 model.
+- GPT3_Anime_Generator_Model_final.ipynb: This  notebook contains the code for fine-tuning the GPT-3 model.

 **Setup**